 \subsection{The Puzzle}

-Consider the range of phenomena that appear, unbidden, in trained neural networks.
+A range of phenomena appear in trained neural networks without being designed in.
 Attention heads in transformers learn to specialize, each routing information for distinct semantic roles.
 Classification networks partition representation space into regions that behave like mixture components.
 Deep networks trained on noisy data exhibit robustness patterns reminiscent of Bayesian inference, down-weighting outliers and tracking uncertainty across inputs.
-These behaviors emerge without explicit probabilistic modeling, without mixture-model architectures, and without any algorithm resembling expectation-maximization.
+These behaviors arise without explicit probabilistic modeling, mixture-model architectures, or any algorithm resembling expectation-maximization.

 The standard explanations are unsatisfying.
-One view holds that these are emergent properties of scale---that sufficient parameters and data somehow give rise to statistical structure.
-Another treats them as architectural coincidences, artifacts of specific design choices like softmax normalization or residual connections.
+One view holds that these are emergent properties of scale, with sufficient parameters and data giving rise to statistical structure through unspecified mechanisms.
+Another treats them as architectural coincidences, artifacts of specific design choices such as softmax normalization or residual connections.
 A third offers loose analogies: attention is ``like'' soft clustering; cross-entropy ``resembles'' a mixture model.
-None of these explanations answers the deeper question: \emph{why do these specific behaviors appear, rather than others?} And why do they appear so reliably, across such different architectures and tasks?
+None of these accounts explains why these specific behaviors appear rather than others, or why they appear so reliably across different architectures and tasks.